basraayman/zwo-asiair-jailbreak/README.md

 1. **Reject `file_name` values containing any shell metacharacter** (`$`, `` ` ``, `;`, `|`, `&`, `<`, `>`, `(`, `)`, `{`, `}`, `[`, `]`, `'`, `"`, `\`, newline, tab, and space) at the JSON-RPC layer.
 Allow `[A-Za-z0-9._-]` only.
 2. **Stop using `system()` / `popen()` for verification.** Compute md5 in-process via `EVP_DigestInit_ex` / `EVP_DigestFinal_ex`.
 Verify the signature with `EVP_PKEY_verify`.
 No shell calls.
-3. **If a shell call is unavoidable**, build the argv array directly via `execve()` / `posix_spawn()` with the filename as a literal argument — the shell never sees the value.
+3. **If a shell call is unavoidable**, build the argv array directly via `execve()` / `posix_spawn()` with the filename as a literal argument.
+The shell never sees the value.
 4. **Move the signature check first.** Today md5 happens before signature; even after fixing the injection, an attacker who finds an md5 collision could still reach the signature step.
 Reorder so signature verification is the first thing that runs on any received bytes.
-5. **Authenticate `begin_recv` itself.** The license file at `/home/pi/.ZWO/zwoair_license` already contains a per-device signed token — bind the OTA channel to a session keyed off the device's serial + a nonce so a network attacker cannot trigger update flows at will.
+5. **Authenticate `begin_recv` itself.** The license file at `/home/pi/.ZWO/zwoair_license` already contains a per-device signed token.
+Bind the OTA channel to a session keyed off the device's serial + a nonce so a network attacker cannot trigger update flows at will.
 6. **Move both ports away from `0.0.0.0`.** The updater listens on every interface; in practice it only needs the AP interface (`uap0`) and possibly the local Wi-Fi interface.
 Binding to `127.0.0.1` plus the AP interface narrows the attack surface.
 7. **Upgrade the signature digest.** Today's path is SHA-1; modern code should be SHA-256.
 8. **Stop running daemons as `pi` with passwordless sudo.** Give the updater its own service account with a tightly-scoped `sudoers` entry for `mount` and the package-installer steps; remove the rest of `sudo` from `pi`.